 You’ve made it!
-The final chapter in our SEO Crash Course.
+The final chapter of our SEO Crash Course.
 Hopefully, you’ve learned a few things along the way and feel confident moving forward with your SEO campaigns.
 In this final part of the course I really just want to give some final thoughts and a few helpful tips and tricks.

-SEO Ever Changing and Always the Same
+SEO Ever-Changing and Always the Same

 In this course, we’ve covered a lot.
 We’ve gone over site optimization, content and link building.
 We’ve talked about what the search engines want from your websites as well as the best ways to do keyword research to maximize your free traffic.

 Along the way, I’ve also discussed how things were in the past.
 Mentioning that once upon a time you could do this or that to increase your rankings while also saying how many of those things don’t work anymore.
-This is because SEO is ever changing and although it is ever-changing, within this tutorial I tried to go over the methods that truly work and have worked for a long time.
+This is because SEO is ever-changing and although it is ever-changing, within this tutorial I tried to go over the methods that truly work and have worked for a long time.

 Each Google algorithm change brings with it a slightly new playing field.
 What I want to stress here though is that if you stick with the core elements of SEO, proper site optimization, quality content, and high-quality link building you should never have to worry about these changes and updates.